 3. Clean the soles

 A lot of folks may be attempted to leave out the soles.
 Nonetheless, the soles like any other part of your hiking boots ought to be washed.
 Soles are exposed to more dirt than any other surface.
 Take time to get rid of the stone and flush out mud or soil from beneath the boots.
-You might need a screwdriver or stick to tackle the stones, stick and other dirt lodged in the soles.
+You might need a screwdriver or multi-tool to tackle the stones, stick and other dirt lodged in the soles.

 4. Wash the upper surface